formkiq/formkiq-client-sdk-python/docs/SystemManagementApi.md

 # **get_open_search_snapshot_repository**
 > GetOpenSearchSnapshotRepositoryResponse get_open_search_snapshot_repository(site_id)

-Get site(s) OpenSearch snapshot repository
+Get site OpenSearch snapshot repository

-Returns the OpenSearch Snapshot Repository
+Returns the S3 snapshot repository configured for the specified site.

+The repository stores manual snapshots for the site's OpenSearch index.
+It is named from the site and application environment and is created automatically when a snapshot is requested.
+Snapshot repositories are not supported for OpenSearch Serverless.

 ### Example